PolymeshAssociation/polymesh-documentation-site/docs/200-core-concepts/060-settlement/030-off-chain.md

    - The data elements are concatenated in a deterministic order
    - Each element is hex-encoded
-   - The concatenated hex string forms the payload to be signed
+   - The concatenated hex string is wrapped with `<Bytes>` and `</Bytes>` tags to form the final payload
-   - An authorized venue signer creates a cryptographic signature of this payload
+   - An authorized venue signer creates a cryptographic signature of this wrapped payload
    - The signature can be generated using supported key types (SR25519, ED25519, ECDSA)

 3. **Receipt Assembly**: